gmayday1997/darknet.CG/README.md

+# Darknet

-# Darknet is an open source neural network framework written in C and CUDA.
+Darknet is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.

 This repository is borrowed heavily from https://github.com/pjreddie/darknet and https://github.com/AlexeyAB/darknet